fl101/awardfares-blog/_posts/2023-10-21-awardhacker.md

 **Read more** about [AwardFares' Alerts feature here](https://blog.awardfares.com/alerts/).

-## Upgrade for more features
+## Get started, and stay tuned

-With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can get access to premium features such unlimited daily searches, alerts, seat maps, flight schedules, and more!
+With our [Gold and Diamond tiers](https://awardfares.com/pricing), you can access premium features such as unlimited daily searches, alerts, seat maps, flight schedules, and more!

-You can [try **AwardFares** for free](https://awardfares.com/).
-We are rolling out new features and improvements regularly, so [sign up to our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.
+You can [try AwardFares for free](https://awardfares.com/).
+We are rolling out new features and improvements regularly, so [sign up for our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.

 ## Read more